 - Around a question, such as, "How can I better understand the connections between nature, politics and religion?"

 Students enroll in two or more classes together, creating a common cohort or "community."
 Faculty also work together, often attending the different classes too.
 Your learning experiences are enhanced by this sense of community and common understanding across disciplines.
 National research shows that students who take learning communities succeed at higher rates than students who take stand-alone courses.
-And learning communities classes fulfill the same degree and certificate requirements as stand-alones!
+And learning communities classes fulfill the same degree and certificate requirements as stand-alones.

-The actual structure of Lane's learning communities vary among classes and instructors.
+The actual structure of Lane's learning communities varies among classes and instructors.
 Some learning communities have very closely integrated curricula, so that the classes seem to "talk" to one another throughout the term.
 Other learning communities are more loosely organized, and the "community feel" comes from getting to know classmates well and investigating a theme across disciplines.

 Learning Communities help students to:

-- learn more deeply
+- Learn more deeply

-- get to know peers
+- Get to know peers

-- fully engage in the learning process
+- Fully engage in the learning process

-- achieve college and life goals
+- Achieve college and life goals

-- fulfill the same degree and certificate requirements as stand-alones!
+- Fulfill degree and certificate requirements